Back to Site

 Welcome to the Posts section of the official Kirk Douglas website.
 Its purpose is to let Kirk share his thoughts and activities with you, and to enable you to share your thoughts with him.

-Below you’ll find links to the most recent posts, regardless of category.
+Below you’ll find links to the most recent "Reflections" and "Activities" posts.

 By clicking “Fan Mail,” you’ll have the opportunity to share your thoughts with Kirk.

 Kirk's most recent book Life Could Be Verse was published December 2, 2014.
 This link will enable you to get a copy, and have part of the proceeds go to the work of The Douglas Foundation.